danielsaidi/BottomSheet/README.md

 This library will be deprecated, due to the new SwiftUI 4 custom sheet size capabilities that render this library no longer needed.

-In SwiftUI 4, you can use the new `presentationDetents` view modifier to define custom sheet sizes.
+In SwiftUI 4, you can use the new `presentationDetents` view modifier to set custom sheet sizes.
 You can also make sheets non-dismissable, hide the resize handle, etc. You can read more about these new capabilities [here](https://danielsaidi.com/blog/2022/06/15/swiftui-4-custom-sheet-sizes).

 It's not yet possible to undim the sheet background in native SwiftUI, like Apple does in for instance Apple Maps, but you can work achieve it with an `undimmedPresentationDetents` view modifier that I write more about [here](https://danielsaidi.com/blog/2022/06/21/undimmed-presentation-detents-in-swiftui).
 It's basically just a replacement of the native `presentationDetents`.